-I was told metal will kill the bacteria in the yogurt, but every thermometer I find is metal it seems.
+I was told metal will eliminate the bacteria in the yogurt, but every thermometer I find is metal it seems.
 Is this a myth?

 This is 100% a myth.
 Most thermometers are going to be metal to be able to withstand the temperatures you want to measure.

 I’m not sure where this yogurt myth came from, but it’s false, so don’t worry about your yogurt getting killed by the metal thermometer.

 It’s important to keep an eye on the temperature of the yogurt, as if it overheats it can ruin all the hard work you put in to making yourself a tasty treat!

 Never put a thermometer in the dishwasher, digital or otherwise.